tanvg/roleguard/README.md

 ## Project Overview

-Healthcare organizations are increasingly adopting multi-agent LLM systems—where a triage agent, diagnostic agent, billing agent, and others collaborate on patient cases.
+Healthcare organizations are increasingly adopting multi-agent LLM systems—where a clinical retrieval agent, scheduling agent, billing agent, and others collaborate on patient cases.
 Each agent may only be authorized to see a subset of protected health information (PHI) under HIPAA's minimum necessary standard.
 Without explicit controls, agents can inadvertently leak PHI across role boundaries during message passing.

 **RoleGuard** addresses this problem with two complementary components: